skip to main content

 Why Many HOA Rules May Not Be Enforceable

 Whether they were drafted 10 years ago by a developer or amended last week by an HOA’s Board of Directors.
 No matter how meticulously they hew to the letter of the law.
-Regardless of how long and technical – or brief and simple – the bylaws and rules of every Maryland homeowner’s association; they all have one essential trait in common.
+Regardless of how long and technical – or brief and simple – the bylaws and rules of every Maryland homeowner’s association, they all have one essential trait in common.
 None of them are enforceable unless they have been filed in one of the HOA Depositories set up by the State.

 Fannie Mae and Freddie Mac Make Key Changes Following The Tragic Surfside Condominium Collapse